-Eremophila laanii is a medium to tall shrub that may reach a height of four metres.
-Leaves have a succulent feel and are narrow, flat with a pointed tip.
+Eremophila laanii is a medium to tall shrub that may reach a height of 4 metres.

 Propagate from cuttings.